The Lost Generation Project

 Giving people with intellectual disablity a voice through film and digital media.

-The Lost Generation Project is a community arts and cultural development (CACD) initiative using film and digital media to promote the social inclusion of people with disability in Australia.
+The Lost Generation Project has been a seven-year a community arts and cultural development (CACD) initiative using film and digital media to promote the social inclusion of people with disability in Australia.

 The project was conceived from a partnership between DADAA and the WA Disability Services Commission, which began in 2002.
 After working on 15 small projects, the partners decided to develop a large-scale project in 2007 to continue developing arts and cultural interventions with and for